 Microsoft Flow automates various repetitive tasks, which enables you to dedicate more time to essential tasks.
 In addition to automation, we can establish API connectors and gateways for traditional solutions through the sophisticated integration tools of Power Apps.

-Microsoft Power Apps is useful in various industries like Manufacturing, Pharmaceuticals, Information Technology(IT) as it can automate any routine task.
+Microsoft Power Apps is useful in various industries like Manufacturing, Pharmaceuticals, and Information Technology(IT) as it can automate any routine task.

 Through Microsoft Flow, we can perform the following things easily.